startinmerc/warbler-client/README.md

 #### Redux Pt.7
 * Edit action
+* Add getOneMessage const, handler, action
+* ...then realize I could just get all & find...

 ---

 ### To Do:

 * Add individual message route
-* Add edit message malarkey
-* Change new message page to populate with text if editing
 * Also change link to put request if editing